theislab/archmap/README.md

 Currently, ArchMap only provides mapping capabilities, but this will be expanded in the future.

-ArchMap is currently hosted at: www.genecruncher.com (domain to be replaced soon).
+ArchMap is currently hosted at: www.archmap.bio.
 Feel free to check it out.

 ## Table of Contents